RosettaCommons/documentation/scripting_documentation/FeaturesDatabaseSchema.md

 HBondFeatures
 -------------

-The [HBondFeatures](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_source/src/protocols/features/HBondFeatures.hh) measures the geometry of hydrogen bonds.
+The HBondFeatures (rosetta/main/source/src/protocols/features/HBondFeatures.hh) measures the geometry of hydrogen bonds.
 The most current reference is [Tanja Kortemme, Alexandre V. Morozov, David Baker, An Orientation-dependent Hydrogen Bonding Potential Improves Prediction of Specificity and Structure for Proteins and Protein-Protein Complexes, (JMB 2003)](http://www.sciencedirect.com/science/article/B6WK7-47WBSCV-T/2/d7c673dd51017848231e7b9e8c05fbca) .

 The features associated with hydrogen bonding include

 -   **hbond\_sites** : Conceptually these are positively and negatively charged functional groups that can form hydrogen bonds.
-    -   *atmNum* :For donor functional groups, atmNum is the atom number of the [polar hydrogen](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_source/src/core/chemical/ResidueType.hh#L364) .
-For acceptor functional groups, atmNum is the atom number of an [acceptor atom](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_source/src/core/chemical/ResidueType.hh#L384) .
+    -   *atmNum* :For donor functional groups, atmNum is the atom number of the polar hydrogen.
+For acceptor functional groups, atmNum is the atom number of an acceptor atom.
-    -   *HBChemType* : The HBChemType string corresponding to an [HBAccChemType](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_source/src/core/scoring/hbonds/types.hh#L77) or [HBDonChemType](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_source/src/core/scoring/hbonds/types.hh#L102) depending on if the site is a donor or acceptor.
+    -   *HBChemType* : The HBChemType string corresponding to an HBAccChemType or HBDonChemType (see rosetta/main/source/src/core/scoring/hbonds/types.hh) depending on if the site is a donor or acceptor.

 <!-- -->